samclane/samclane.github.io/_posts/2025-1-19-Username-g2p.md

 I ran this for about 100 total epochs, over a few days, and the results were pretty good.
 I was able to get a lot of the usernames to pronounce correctly, and the ones that didn't were usually due to them being overly long (for example `supercalafragalisticexpialadocous` outputs `S AH0 P ER0 K AE1 L AH0 S AH0 S AH0 S`), but it worked surprisingly well for most usernames in my Discord server.

 There are many useful papers on this topic, but I found [this one](https://arxiv.org/pdf/2104.04091) useful in understanding the current state of the art.
 Existing models such as `SpeechBrain` are much more complex and powerful than mine, and can be found at [this HuggingFace page](https://huggingface.co/speechbrain/soundchoice-g2p).

-I'll be putting my smaller, specialized model and dataset on my HuggingFace soon, in case anyone is interested in either.
+The HuggingFace Model can be found [here](https://huggingface.co/samclane/usernameg2p).

+The processed username dataset can be found here [here](https://huggingface.co/datasets/samclane/username_pronunciation).